evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ## Hosts Page

-The spruce hosts page shows all hosts and offers three batch actions applicable to hosts:
+The Spruce hosts page offers three batch actions applicable to hosts:

 1. Update Status
    You can force a state change to these statuses: